Insight research programme

 The Insight service undertakes research into topical issues related to ICT policy and management in the local public sector.
 We produce publications, briefings and events, all aiming to provide up to date guidance and help in planning for the future.

-The subscription covers the calendar year.
-You can take out Socitm Insight subscriptions out at any time in the year and will immediately receive all reports and briefings that have been produced for the year to date.
-Insight includes the Better Connected Service.
+Annually renewable, the service can be started at any time in the year for immediate access to all reports and briefings that have been produced in the year to date and in the archive.
+The service includes includes the Better Connected web surveys and reports.

-You will need a Socitm account on this website to use the fast access from the dashboard.
-Create an account.
+Individuals need a Socitm account on this website to use the fast access facility from your logged in dashboard.
+Create an account

 The briefing is free of charge to Socitm Insight subscribers and can be accessed via the Socitm Insight Group on the Knowledge Hub (login required).

 - Authoritative commentary and well-informed advice